 Business Continuity & Disaster Recovery

-One common business continuity planning tool is a checklist that includes supplies and equipment, the location of data backups and backup sites, where the plan is available and who should have it, and contact information for emergency responders, key personnel and backup site providers.
+We create a Business Impact Analysis (BIA) by assessing your business processes, determining which areas are vulnerable.
+Then we calculate the potential losses if those processes go down for a day, a few days, or for a week.
+We also create a business continuity checklist that includes supplies, equipment, the location of data backups and backup sites, where the plan is available and who should have it, and contact information for emergency responders, key personnel, and backup site providers.